 But if you just want to know why I’m writing this blog, here’s why:

 The RV industry has not kept pace with modern manufacturing.

 The industry suffers from lackluster reliability of the supply chain, a chaotic distributed warranty system, insufficient dealer technical training, and a race for the lowest price.

-Now, I can’t point the finger at one or two companies.
+Now, we can’t point the finger at one or two companies.
 It’s an organic, cyclical problem.

 Lots of companies are bucking the trend.
 They work hard to introduce new technologies and overhaul their supply chains.
-I work with (and for) some excellent companies who couldn’t be more honest, hardworking and customer-centric.
+I work with (and for) some excellent companies that couldn’t be more honest, hardworking, and customer-centric.

 But when the bulk of the industry is controlled by a dozen companies, progress remains slow.
 We’re toddlers, not sprinters.

 Ultimately, it’s the customers who pay.